mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 - Q: Which of these animations do you like?
 - Q: Which are not that great?
 - Q: Which of these animations do you think qould enhance a web site?
 - Q: Which of these would you implment on a site that you were creating?
+- Q: What properties are animated?

 ## Animation in React